Dedicated Grant Mechanism for Indigenous Peoples and Local Communities

 The governance framework of the DGM includes National Steering Committees (NSC) in each country project and the Global Steering Committee (GSC), which are the main decision-making bodies.
 The steering committees are comprised primarily of Indigenous Peoples and Local Communities as decision-making members.
 This is a defining feature of the DGM, where IPLCs have a key decision-making role in the program with active support from governments and MDB members.

-Financing Instrument: Subgrants
+Financing Instrument: Subgrants, Capacity-building

 Recipient countries regions/country groups: Brazil, Burkina Faso, Cote d’Ivoire, Democratic Republic of Congo, Ghana, Guatemala, Indonesia, Mexico, Mozambique, Nepal, Peru, and the Republic of Congo.